Understanding the Security Risk Behind File Upload Forms

 chmod -R 750 /srv/storage/uploads

-Using the original filename directly introduces a path traversal risk.
-An upload with filename "../../../etc/passwd" and a script that writes to $_FILES directly could overwrite system files if the write path is not properly sanitised.
-Generate a filename using a method that cannot produce path traversal characters:
+Using the original filename directly introduces path traversal risk.
+An attacker uploading a file named "../../../etc/passwd" could overwrite system files if the write path is not sanitised.
+Generate filenames that cannot contain path traversal characters:

 <?php